 How does the student health insurance plan work?

-Students with the student health insurance plan may be seen in Health Services and will not pay a co-pay.
-The mandatory Health Fee is considered their co-pay.
 Students may use the provider networks available at the links above.
-For Academic Year 2013/2014 when you use a participating provider for outpatient visits, you will pay your $25 co-pay and most of your outpatient care will be covered at 100%.
+UMass Dartmouth Student Health Services is part of the provider network.
+Students do not pay a co-pay when being seen at Umass Dartmouth Student Health Services, as the student health fee is considered the co-ay.
+For Academic Year 2013/2014 when you use a other participating providers for outpatient visits, you will pay your $25 co-pay and most of your outpatient care will be covered at 100%.
 Most in hospital care is covered at 80% at participating hospitals.
 To review the brochure, go to www.universityhealthplans.com and click on UMass Dartmouth.